 A piggery operates in one of three basic ways.
 The decision matters because the capital, skills, time horizon, and profit profile of each are different.

-Farrow-to-wean only (sow + weaner sale).
+Farrow-to-wean only (sow plus weaner sale).
 You keep sows but sell all weaners at 25-30 days.
 No grow-out.
 Lower feed cost per cycle, no pen space for fatteners.
 Lower per-pig revenue but faster cash turnover than full farrow-to-finish.

 The Math: 10 Fatteners